 The tower is Rohn 25- 100ft.
 At the top is a 2m & 6m beam.
 Currently, my HF antenna is a homebrew fan dipole in inverted V configuration.
 The apex of the V is about 45' up.
 One end terminates about 30ft up, the other about 20ft up due to sloping terrain.
 Considering the high winds, severe thunderstorms, and occasional icing in winter we get in the South Central US , the fan dipole has held up quite well over the last few years since it was built.

-06/30/13- I will be operating portable in Anguilla as VP2EAF from July 8th through July 16th.
-My plan is to operate portable from around the island during the day as time allows and in the evenings from the hotel.
-Main bands will be 17 and 12 meters as conditions permit.
-I will be uploading my logs to LoTW after my return.
+July 13, 2014- I will be operating portable in St Maarten as PJ7/W5SQK July 20th through July 25th and then in Anguilla as VP2EAF from July 26th through August 1st.
+In St Maarten, the plan is to operate portable as time allows.
+There is an ideal hilltop spot -pictures below- overlooking Great Bay which is fairly close by to my accomodations.
+In Anguilla, operation will be mainly based around my hotel.
+Main bands will be 12 &17 meters as conditions permit.
+I will be uploading logs to LoTW after my return.

 Another interest outside of amateur radio includes road bicycle riding.
 My current bike is a Specialized Tarmac.
 I am fortunate that the cities of Little Rock, North Little Rock along with Pulaski County formed a coalition to build pedestrian and biking trails and have been building and adding to an extensive trail system for walking, jogging, and bicycling.
 The trail system includes several dedicated bridges over the Arkansas River.
 Two are custom built and two are re-purposed railway bridges.
 Using the trail system as a base along with secondary roads one can ride from the far western area of the county from Wye Mountain around Lake Maumelle which is heavily wooded and hilly terrain to the far eastern part of the county around Scott, Arkansas which is bottom lands with farms, numerous oxbow lakes, and cypress woodlands next to the Arkansas River.
 There are numerous variations and biking opportunities between the two.
 I try and ride a few evenings after work and one weekend day unless the weather is extreme.
 As the days get longer in the spring and summer, I work my way up to around 100-150 miles per week, with the shorter days in the winter I am lucky to ride 50 miles per week.